Md-Faraaz-Ahmed/Md-Faraaz-Ahmed-Portfolio/README.md

-# Firebase Studio
+# My Personal Portfolio

-This is a NextJS starter in Firebase Studio.
+This project is my personal portfolio website, built with Next.js and Firebase Studio.

-To get started, take a look at src/app/page.tsx.